CartoDB/carto-vl/docs/guides/04-data-driven-visualizations.md

 ### Categorical properties

 Of course, not all data is numeric.
 Sometimes, it's just one value of a fixed number of possible values.
-For example, in an election map we only have a fixed number of political parties.
+For example, in an election map, we only have a fixed number of political parties.
 And in each region, only one party can win.
 This kind of data is what we call *categorical data*.

 #### A note about encodings

 Within CARTO VL we follow and enforce one condition:
-**categorical properties comes from strings in the Source**.
+**categorical properties come from strings in the Source**.
 This means that if you have a category encoded as a number (for example, giving an ID to each political party), we will treat the property as a number, and functions that expect categorical properties won't work with it.
 Likewise, numerical properties encoded as strings will be treated as categories and functions that expect numerical properties won't work with them.

-As a rule of thumb, if it makes sense to apply numerical functions like addition or multiplication to the data, the data should be stored / encoded as numbers.
-Otherwise, the data should be stored / encoded as strings.
+As a rule of thumb, if it makes sense to apply numerical functions like addition or multiplication to the data, the data should be stored/encoded as numbers.
+Otherwise, the data should be stored/encoded as strings.

 #### One to one mapping.
 One category - one color.